 Another situation where you are likely to be asked this question is by a doctor or nurse.
 Given the context of this situation, you should answer as accurately and truthfully as possible.

-This is quite different to the scenarios laid out above.
+This is quite different from the scenarios laid out above.
 Here the medical professional has a genuine need to accurately determine your quality of sleep.

 Another harmless reason to ask about sleep is if, for example, a family member seemed ill the day before and had to cough frequently.